WINKgroup/db-mongo/README.md

 # db-mongo
-Singleton class to manage Mongo DB connection through mongoose It requires to have an .env file with DB_URL entry
+Class to manage multiple mongoose instances

+It requires to have an .env file with DB_URL entry

 ## usage